henfiber/hass_speedport_plus_cli/README.md

 InfluxDB and Grafana are available as Home assistant (community) addons.
 Check the Add-on Store under the Supervisor section.

-If you have integrated Home assistant with [InfluxDB](https://www.home-assistant.io/integrations/influxdb/), the attributes (DSL speed, snr, attenuation etc.) will be also available as seperate "fields" in the default "state" measurement.
+If you have integrated Home assistant with [InfluxDB](https://www.home-assistant.io/integrations/influxdb/), the entity attributes (DSL speed, snr, attenuation etc.) will be also available as seperate "fields" in the InfluxDB "measurement" time-series created for this entity.

-The dashboard displayed here is available in this repo under the `Grafana` folder.
-You may import it into your Grafana instance choosing your InfluxDB data source.
+The dashboard displayed above is available in this repo under the `grafana` folder.
+You may import it into your Grafana instance while choosing your InfluxDB data source.
+Read the related section further below for more details.

 **Sample queries**